 - Total carbs per serving: Carbohydrates also play an important role in getting your body stimulated for running, lifting, squatting, or whatever your exercise goals may entail.
 Pre-workout can help you either bulk up muscles or slim down fat depending on the amount of carbs and protein.

 - Specific purpose (slimming or bulking): This criteria depends entirely on your wants and needs.
-Most pre-workouts specify whether they are designed for bodybuilding or slimming right on the package or the website.
+Most pre-workout products specify whether they are designed for bodybuilding or slimming right on the package or the website.

-- Taste: This factor might seem superficial compared to the criteria listed above, but if the pre-workout doesn’t taste good, it’s unlikely you’ll use it much.
-Taste and smell play a big role in whether we like or dislike products, and the better a pre-workout tastes, the more likely you are to use it and get your money’s worth.
+- Taste: This factor might seem superficial compared to the criteria listed above, but if the pre-workout product doesn’t taste good, it’s unlikely you’ll use it much.
+Taste and smell play a big role in whether we like or dislike products, and the better a pre-workout mixes taste, the more likely you are to use them and get your money’s worth.

-Avoiding all the horrid jittery side effects caused by cheap stimulants, Powher utilizes a caffeine booster called Enxtra which blends together three natural ingredients — C. Flexuous, A. Galanga and G. Glabra — that work with caffeine to amplify its energy-boosting effect.
+Avoiding all the horrid jittery side effects caused by cheap stimulants, Powher utilizes a caffeine booster called EnXtra, which blends together three natural ingredients — C. Flexuous, A. Galanga and G. Glabra — that work with caffeine to amplify its performance-enhancing effect.

 - All-natural ingredients